solso/jor/README.md

 By the way, field names cannot start with `'` or with `$`.
 These characters are reserved.

-**Options:**
+#### Options:

 `:exclude_fields_to_index`

 If you know that you will never do a search for a field you might want to exclude it from the indexes.
 By default all fields are indexes.
-Adding fields to be excluded improves the effiency of the insert.
+Adding fields to be excluded improves the efficiency of the insert.

 For instance, if you want to exclude the field `description` from the index:

-	jor.resturant.insert(doc,
+	jor.restaurant.insert(doc,
       	{:excluded_fields_to_index => {"description" => true}})

 Excluding fields is something to consider because the performance of the insert in linear with the number of fields of the document O(#fields).
 An excluded fields will not affect the content of the document, it will just make it not "findable".